Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-11.md

 ---
 name: Issue 11
-about: The population of people, people living in cities, and people not living in cities in each country.
+about: The population of people living in cities, and people not living in cities in each country.
 title: ''
 labels: Issue Solved
 assignees: ''

 ---

-# USE CASE 11: Produce a report of the population of people, people living in cities, and people not living in cities in each country.
+# USE CASE 11: Produce a report of the population of people living in cities, and people not living in cities in each country.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *HR advisor* I want *to produce a report of the population of people, people living in cities, and people not living in cities in each country.
+As an *HR advisor* I want *to produce a report of the population of people living in cities, and people not living in cities in each country.
 ### Scope

 Company.